 Applications include storage, display, networking, single-cable docking, and more.

-NOTE: Thunderbolt ports are backward-compatible with USB-C devices.
+- USB Power Delivery is not supported for Discrete GPU models. - Thunderbolt ports are backward-compatible with USB-C devices.
 An USB-C device plugged into a Thunderbolt port will function normally.